mrahmetpolat/myprofile/README.md

 #MyProfile
-This is my profile website prepared as part of my Assignment for Bachelor of IT
+This is my profile website prepared as part of my Assignment 1 for Introduction to Information Technology at RMIT